MINERAL WOOL ROCKWOOL

 | Maximum thermal target, near-zero builds | Frontrock Super 160 mm | R 4.44 · 160 mm · 1.2 m²/pack |

-All slabs measure 1000 × 600 mm at approximately 9 kg/m².
-For a full material-by-material decision view against polystyrene alternatives, the mineral wool vs polystyrene guide walks through fire, thermal, cost, and system-compatibility trade-offs.
+All slabs measure 1000 × 600 mm at roughly 9 kg/m².
+For a full material-by-material decision view, the mineral wool versus polystyrene comparison works through the fire, thermal, cost, and system-compatibility trade-offs in detail.

 How Mineral Wool Slabs Install on UK EWI Build-Ups

-Mineral wool EWI works at its best when every layer in the build-up shares its vapour permeability.
-The cementitious Roker U grey adhesive is formulated specifically for stone wool fibres — it bonds to the high-density face without blocking moisture movement and doubles as the reinforcement basecoat when combined with alkali-resistant fibreglass mesh.
-For the topcoat, specify a silicone or silicate-based render to keep breathability continuous from substrate to surface.
+Mineral wool EWI performs best when every layer in the build-up shares its vapour permeability, so installers consistently report the smoothest results when the whole system is specified as breathable from substrate to surface.
+A cementitious Roker U grey adhesive formulated for stone wool bonds to the high-density face and doubles as the reinforcement basecoat when combined with alkali-resistant fibreglass mesh; for the topcoat, a silicone or silicate render keeps breathability continuous.
+Detailed layer-by-layer sequencing belongs in the install guides below.

-- Solid-wall retrofit: Pre-1919 brick and stone stock benefits most from the open-cell vapour permeability — historic masonry releases trapped moisture outward through the insulation.
-The solid-wall retrofit guide covers the full Victorian and Edwardian build-up sequence.
+- Solid-wall retrofit: pre-1919 brick and stone benefits most from the open-cell vapour permeability, releasing trapped moisture outward through the insulation.
+The Victorian solid-wall retrofit guide covers the full breathable build-up sequence.

-- Taller buildings and multi-occupancy: Where the project fire strategy requires non-combustible cladding materials, A1 mineral wool typically delivers compliance confidence without additional fire-barrier measures inside the insulation layer — the Building Safety Act 2026 fire requirements summary walks through the regulatory framework.
+- Taller buildings and multi-occupancy: where the fire strategy requires non-combustible cladding, A1 mineral wool typically delivers compliance confidence — the Building Safety Act 2026 fire requirements summary walks through the regulatory framework.

-- Acoustic-sensitive locations: Properties near roads, railways, or flight paths gain measurable noise reduction when mineral wool replaces or supplements existing wall insulation, with improvements typically up to 8 dB Rw in EWI build-ups.
+- Acoustic-sensitive locations: properties near roads, railways, or flight paths gain measurable noise reduction, typically up to 8 dB Rw in EWI build-ups, when mineral wool replaces or supplements existing wall insulation.

 What UK Installers Do Differently With Mineral Wool

-Experienced fitters watch for the orientation arrow printed on every Frontrock slab — marked "THIS SIDE UP" — facing outward toward the render.
-The dense face takes the adhesive and basecoat; the softer back moulds to the wall.
-Getting the slab the right way round is the single most common source of bonding problems on first-time mineral-wool installs.
+Experienced fitters watch for the orientation arrow printed on every Frontrock slab, marked "THIS SIDE UP", facing outward toward the render — get the dense face the right way round and the most common source of first-time bonding problems disappears.
+From there, the technique tips below keep handling fast and the bond reliable.

-- Face-down on a flat surface: Use a long-blade insulation knife and cut slabs face-down — the dense layer stays intact and fibre pull-out at the cut edge is minimised.
+- Cut face-down on a flat surface: a long-blade insulation knife through the dense layer keeps the cut edge clean and minimises fibre pull-out.

-- Plan scaffold loading early: Packs run around 16 kg each on most thicknesses, so upper-storey deliveries need scaffold loading and pulley access planned before delivery day.
-Mineral wool is roughly twice the pack weight of equivalent EPS.
+- Plan scaffold loading early: packs run around 16 kg on most thicknesses — roughly twice the pack weight of equivalent EPS — so plan upper-storey deliveries and pulley access before delivery day.

-- Cover stored slabs against rain: Frontrock slabs are water-repellent treated during manufacture and recover full performance after drying, but saturated slabs are significantly heavier and slower to handle.
-An opaque cover and a ventilated stack are the routine site practice.
+- Cover stored slabs against rain: Frontrock slabs are water-repellent treated and recover full performance after drying, so an opaque cover and a ventilated stack keep them light and quick to handle.

 Is Mineral Wool Insulation Right for Your Project?